dennyshow/milestone-project4/README.md

 The UX for this project is easy and understandable.
 It is mainly an ecommerce web based application that functions perfectly.
 Navigations are quite easy and smooth for users.
 The application is intuitive to use and has information on it presented well.
 There is a search input box that allows user to narrow/navigate thier search through the application.
-The web application allows user to create, read(view), edit(update) and make payment without any interferenc.
+The web application allows user to create, read(view), edit(update) and make payment without any interference.

+As a user I want to be able to buy or get an expensive artefacts at an affordable price.

-The data schema used displays perfectly throughout the form thus allowing user to implement the CRUD rule perfectly.
+The data schema used throughout the form/submit implement some of the CRUD rule perfectly.
-The images used are stored in a static folder
+The images used are are stored in a S3 Bucket to display correctly across every web platform.

 The colour scheme was very simple and makes the site quite clear and readable enough for users.
 Fonts sizes are also considered for good readability.
 The site also has some interactivity functions but minimal.